 Here is a summary of the Space-A travel categories, according to the Military OneSource website:

 Cat 2: Accompanied environmental and morale leave (EML)

-  Cat 3: Ordinary leave, relatives, house hunting permissive TDY, Medal of Honor

-  holders, foreign military, unaccompanied dependents of service members deployed

-  more than 365 consecutive days
+Cat 3: Ordinary leave, service members’ relatives, house-hunting permissive temporary duty (TDY), Medal of Honor holders, and foreign military; also includes unaccompanied dependents of service members deployed for more than 365 consecutive days.

-  Cat 4: Unaccompanied EML and dependents of service members deployed between 30

-  and 364 consecutive days
+Cat 4: Unaccompanied EML; also includes dependents of service members deployed between 30 and 364 consecutive days

-  Cat 5: Permissive TDY (non-house hunting), students, unaccompanied dependents of

-  service members stationed outside the continental U.S. (OCONUS),
+Cat 5: Permissive TDY (non-house-hunting), student travel, and post-deployment/mobilization respite absence; also includes unaccompanied dependents of service members stationed outside the continental U.S. (OCONUS)

-  post-deployment/mobilization respite absence

-  It is important to know your category when planning your Space-A travel because

-  your category determines when you can sign up, what paperwork you need, and

-  where you are eligible to fly.
-Table 3 in Section 4.11 of DOD Instruction

-  4515.13 has more detail on eligibility by category and approved geographical
+It is important to know your category when planning your Space-A travel because your category determines when you can sign up, what paperwork you need, and where you are eligible to fly.
+Table 3 in Section 4.11 of Department of Defense Instruction 4515.13 has more details on eligibility by category and approved geographical travel segments.

-  travel segments.

 How Does Space-A Travel Work?